t2trg/2017-07-wishi/AGENDA.md

 Registration: [https://goo.gl/forms/yUTebqK9C84Ef01i2](https://goo.gl/forms/yUTebqK9C84Ef01i2)

-Please register by **June 23rd**.
+Registration was by **June 23rd**.
+You can still register (please do), but at this time we may not have coffee or other goodies for late registrants.
 Registration and meeting is free of cost but we need to know number of participants for meeting logistics.

 # Workshop overview